agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

     Island id:  [576]

 In the example below, I extract block group 060750103003 and show that it has 4 rook neighbors and 7 queen neighbors.
-Queen contiguity distance weights are probably the most common weights matrices used in these types of analyses, and will be what I chose to use going forward.
+Queen contiguity distance weights are probably the most common weights matrices used in these types of analyses, and will be what I choose to use going forward.

 ```python